RiyadKT/Snake/README.md

 ## Features

-Playable Snake Game: Control the snake manually or let the AI (A*) take over for automated gameplay.
+- Playable Snake Game: Control the snake manually.

-A Pathfinding*: Uses the A* algorithm to calculate the shortest path to the food, avoiding collisions.
+- A* Pathfinding: Uses the A* algorithm to calculate the shortest path to the food, avoiding collisions.
-CNN-based Decision Making: The neural network improves the snake's decision-making process in various challenging situations.
+- CNN-based Decision Making: The neural network improves the snake's decision-making process in various challenging situations.

 Customizable Settings: Tune the game speed, grid size, and AI behavior to test different scenarios.